 Pay Per Click can be costly, especially if you are in a highly competitive market as the cost per click will be higher.
 However, with a well-managed campaign you can keep a reign on your budget.
 Results can be instant and enquiries large in volume.
 Traffic is often however not as credible and does not convert as well as organic traffic, and once you stop the campaign your ad disappears from the search engine completely.

 PPC and Organic – Which is best for you?

 As you can see, each marketing tactic has a variety of benefits associated with it.
 In order to make the decision in terms of which best suits you, the unique situation of your business needs to be considered.
 Talking through what it is you are looking for, and the results you are hoping to achieve, will help make this decision a lot clearer, whilst taking into account budgets and timescales.
 Ultimately, if you want instant results and have a good budget, then PPC is the place to be.
-Or, if you are willing to invest some time then organic search can provide long lasting results even after you complete any SEO campaign accompanied with credible leads that are more likely to convert.
+Or, if you are willing to invest in SEO in terms of time, then organic search can provide long lasting results even after you complete any SEO campaign.